tttppp/ragl/rules.md

 3.2.1 Match reporting is done automatically by ragl.org and playing on the official RAGL servers.
 Games played on any other server than the RAGL official server will probably need to be replayed at the discretion of the league officials.
 After you have completed a match, the result should appear on your player profile at ragl.org.

-3.2.8 Failure to play a match until its weekly deadline can result in strikes for both players.
+3.2.8 Failure to play a match before its weekly deadline can result in strikes for both players.
 These matches still need to be played (same timeframe as delayed matches).

 ## 3.3 Strikes